siyuan-note/user-guide-en_US/General Operations/Import and Export.md

 If you need to export more formats, please complete via [Pandoc](https://pandoc.org).
 {: id="20210120155909-pc5gzx7"}

 Select a folder on the doc tree and right-click and select "Export" to export in batches.
-The export is a standard Markdown file compression package.
+The export is a standard Markdown file compression package with asset files.
-{: id="20210120155909-5d1u5zc"}
+{: id="20210120155909-5d1u5zc" updated="20210512160100"}

 {: id="20200924100808-j9sddk9" type="doc"}